norama/selector/README.md

 The state of the selected options can be changed by clicking on the button in their widget.
 Options can be unselected by clicking on the `X` sign in their widget.

+Options are grouped into `source` or `tag` groups:
+* `source` groups are filtered by fulltext search upon typing in the multiselect control and only the filtered list of options are shown in the dropdown menu
+* `tag` groups are not filtered but always shown comletely

 ## Demo

 Demo with sample configuration in [src/index.js](https://github.com/norama/selector/blob/master/src/index.js) can be seen [here](https://norama.github.io/selector).